playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 And this data isn't static, either!
 Click the button to trigger the state change of `count` and your `render` funtion will execute immediately; giving you a quick and convinient method of [reactivity](/posts/what-is-reactivity).

+But this idea of "render everything for every state change" came with it's own set of difficulties...

 ## Making markup reactive

 While JSX allowed for lots of flexibility, it meant that templates required a re-execution of all template nodes to construct [the DOM](/posts/understanding-the-dom) with new values.